 Although academic research is not part of her current position, Amanda has decades of research and experiences within the areas of spiritual landscapes, sacred spaces, as well as rituals and ceremonies.
 Her regional areas of interests include the Appalachian Mountains, Hawai'i, Northern England, and Scotland.

 During her doctorate she focused on natural landscapes within the Southern Appalachian region and the spiritual experiences people were having within nature, particularly in public parks.
-Within her research she explored people’s experiences in nature through three different lenses.
+Within her research she explored people’s experiences in nature through three lenses.
 These include the perception of beauty (aesthetic), group and individual rituals and ceremonies (cosmic), and awe and wonder through strong religious or spiritual personal experiences (numinous).
 You can read her dissertation here.

 Today Amanda also explores experiences people have with intentionally constructed sacred spaces such as within labyrinths, stone circles, and temples.
 Amanda is a Veriditas trained Labyrinth facilitator and focuses on the use of labyrinths in Higher Education.
 In her Sacred Spaces, Sacred Paths course, students build a labyrinth to create a sacred space on campus for contemplative practices in teaching.

 Over the past two decades, Amanda has spent time in person with her teachers from different cultures learning earth honoring rituals such as a water blessing ceremony from an Aymara healer and a despacho from a Peruvian paqo to honor a sacred mountain (apu).
-Amanda has also studied in Scotland traditional wedding rituals.
+Amanda has also studied in Scotland, traditional wedding rituals.

 Dr. Todd is available for speaking engagements for local organizations, clubs, and professional associations around the topics of sacred spaces, spiritual landscapes, and labyrinths.
 She's also able to give talks on traditional Scottish rituals and rituals/ceremonies in general.
 She has previously spoken on Hawaiian Hula to women's groups and as an active participation team building experience for an all women's veterinary team.